Aitken Spence: Transport

 Aitken Spence offers integrated transportation services in air-sea freight forwarding, warehousing, distribution, couriers, ground transport and marine.
 Its services cover the complete physical cargo flow process from shipper to recipient.
 It also handles third and fourth party logistics management contracts.
 The company also represents DB Schenker in Sri Lanka and Maldives.
 Also, represents DPD Group and DTDC Express in Sri Lanka and Maldives.
-The segment represents the cargo GSA for Qatar Airways in Sri Lanka and the cargo GSA for Sri Lankan Airlines in Maldives and Myanmar, and are the managing agents for cargo GSA for Sri Lankan Airlines in Bangladesh.
+The segment represents the cargo GSA for Qatar Airways in Sri Lanka and the cargo GSA for SriLankan Airlines in Maldives and Myanmar, and are the managing agents for cargo GSA for SriLankan Airlines in Bangladesh.

 Cargo consolidation and storage facilities

 In terms of cargo consolidation, the company offers both local and multi country cargo consolidation.
 In Sri Lanka, it operates its own container freight station with in-house customs that complies with C-TPAT standards.
 Aitken Spence Cargo and Courier services provide air freight, ocean freight, supply chain management, brokerage, project cargo management and international and domestic courier as primary services and also specialize in airline cargo GSA representation Aitken Spence Logistics.
 Aitken Spence Logistics also services shipments of garments through its garments on hanger facilities and quality assurance centre facilities.
 The company also offers refrigerated storage services in terms of cold rooms and reefer containers to its clients.

 With respect to warehousing facilities in Sri Lanka, Aitken Spence operates a central cargo storage complexes with a total floor area exceeding 300,000 sqft, located in Colombo, Wattala, Mabole and Katunayake Zone with a modern fleet of equipment and cargo handling machinery.